2020–21 Dixie State Trailblazers men's basketball team

 The 2020–21 Dixie State Trailblazers men's basketball team represented Dixie State University, now Utah Tech University, in the 2020–21 NCAA Division I men's basketball season.
 The Trailblazers, led by 16th-year head coach Jon Judkins, played their home games at Burns Arena in St. George, Utah as members of the Western Athletic Conference (WAC).

 The season marked Dixie State's first year of a four-year transition period from Division II to Division I. As a result, the Trailblazers were not eligible for NCAA postseason play and could not participate in the WAC tournament.
 They were eligible to play in the CIT or CBI, but were not invited.

 Previous season

 The Trailblazers finished the 2019–20 season 23–7 overall, 17–5 in RMAC play to win the conference regular season championship.
 As the 1st seed in the 2020 RMAC Tournament, they were defeated by the No. 4 seeded Colorado Mesa in the semifinals 79–86.
 They received the No. 3 seed in the South Central Region of the NCAA DII tournament.
-But, like many sporting events, the tournament was cancelled due to the ongoing COVID-19 pandemic.
+However, like many other sporting events, the tournament was cancelled due to the ongoing COVID-19 pandemic.